mvolkmann/MyUnixEnv/notes/GoNotes.md

 ```

 - anonymous functions have the same syntax, but omit the name

   - ex. `func(v int) int { return v * 2 }`

+- variadic functions
+  - accept a variable number of arguments
+  - precede last argument type with an ellipsis
+  - ex.
+    ```go
+    func log(args ...any) {
+    	fmt.Println(args)
+    }
+    ```
+- spreading a slice
+  - to pass all the elements in a slice as separate arguments
+    follow the argument with an ellipsis
+  - ex. `log(mySlice...)`

+## Interfaces

+- `interface{}` can be used to represent any type

+## Builtin Constants

+- listed as being in a package named "builtin" for documentation purposes,
+  but no such package actually exists
+- boolean literals `true` and `false`
+- `iota` - an untyped int whose value is zero
+  - TODO: when is this typically used?

+## Builtin Variables

+- listed as being in a package named "builtin" for documentation purposes,
+  but no such package actually exists
+- `nil` - the zero value for a pointer, channel, func, interface, map, or slice

+## Documentation Types

+- these types appear in documentation, but are not real types
+- `Type` - represents a specific type for a given function invocation
+- `Type1` - like `Type`, but for a different type than it
+- `ComplexType` - represents a complex64 or complex128
+- `FloatType` - represents a float32 or float64
+- `IntegerType` - represents any int type

+## Builtin Types

+- float32 float64
+- complex64 complex128
+- string
+  - literal values are surrounded by " or `
+  - "" strings cannot contain newlines and can contain escape sequences like \n
+  - '' strings can contain newline characters
+  - indexed from zero
+  - to get the 3rd character, `str[2]`
+- the size of int, uint, and uintptr are usually

+  - 32 bits on 32-bit systems
+  - 64 bits on 64-bit systems

+- `bool` - values are the builtin constants `true` and `false`
+  - can use with the operators &&, ||, and !
+- `byte` - alias for uint8
+- `complex64` and `complex128` - complex numbers
+- `float32` and `float64` floating-point numbers
+- `int`, `int8`, `int16`, `int32`, `int64` - signed integers
+  - `int` is at least 32 bits
+- `uint`, `uint16`, `uint32`, `uint64` - unsigned integers
+  - `uint` is at least 32 bits
+- `uintptr` - holds any kind of pointer
+- `rune` - alias for int32; used for unicode characters
+  - literal values are surrounded by '
+- `string` - a sequence of 8-bit bytes, not unicode characters

+## Builtin Functions

+- these are listed as being in a package named "builtin"
+  for documentation purposes, but no such package actually exists

+### for complex numbers

+- `complex` - constructs a complex value from two floating-point values
+- `imag(c ComplexType) FloatType` - returns the imaginary part of a complex number
+- `real` - returns the real part of a complex number

+### for output

+- `print(args ...Type)` - writes to stderr;
+  useful for debugging; may be dropped from language
+- `println(args ...Type)` - like `print` but adds newline

+### for data structures

+- `append(slice []Type, elems ...Type) []Type` -
+  appends elements to the end of a slice and returns the updated slice
+- `cap(v Type) int` - returns the capacity of v
+- `copy(dst, src []Type) int` - copies elements from a source slice
+  to a destination slice and returns the number off elements copied
+- `delete(m map[Type]Type1, key Type)` - deletes the element at a key from a map
+- `len(v Type) int` - returns the length of v where v is a string, array, slice, or map?
+- `make(t Type, size ...IntegerType) Type` -
+  allocates and initializes a slice, map, or chan;
+  if Type is Slice, pass the length, and optional capacity;
+  if Type is Map, optionally specify number of key/value pairs for which to allocate space
+- `new(Type) *Type` - allocates memory for a given type and returns pointer to it

+### for channels

+- `close(c chan<-)` - closes a channel after the last sent value is received
+- `make(Channel, [buffer-capacity])` - unbuffered if buffer-capacity is omitted

+### for error handling

+- `panic(v interface{})` - stops normal execution of the current goroutine;
+  cascades upward through call stack;
+  terminates program and reports an error condition;
+  can be controlled by the `recover` function
+  - similar to `throw` in other languages
+- `recover` - call inside a deferred function to
+  stop the panic sequence and restore normal execution
+  - similar to `catch` in other languages
+- `error` - type that represents an error condition
+  - has value `nil` when there is no error

 ## Not Functional